basho/riak_kv/docs/SecondaryIndexQueries.md

 - `indices_without`: Reduces the set of named index terms to all but provided in the argument

 - `indices_coalesce`: Replaces the set of provided named index terms into one new index term with provided name.
-This is the inverse of `extract_split_index`

 Once extracts and filters have been applied the Map/Reduce pipe will pass on a list of {{Bucket, Key}, IndexData} tuples to the next stage, where IndexData is the list of all index terms resulting from the pre-reduce functions, The index terms are encoded as a list of {attribute, value} tuples, where the attirbute is the earlier mentioned index term name and value is the actual index term.